 You should not expect to see your total score on the term project any earlier than the last week that classes meet.
-Please keep in mind that it takes time to assess carefully more than 100 submissions.
-It takes a grader many hours to evaluate their share of the submissions, and their grading for our class must be worked around their graduate courses, research obligations and grading for other sections of ATMO 170A1.
-The teaching team is committed to complete the grading of project by "Dead Day".
+Please keep in mind that it takes time to assess more than 100 submissions.
+It takes a grader many hours to evaluate their share of the submissions, and their grading for our class must be worked around their graduate studies, research obligations and grading for other sections of gen ed.
+The teaching team is committed to complete the grading of the project by the Monday before "Dead Day".

-I close with a request: please do not send emails of the ilk, "Where is the grade on my term project?" before I announce all of the projects are graded and scores are posted.
+I close with a last request: do not send emails of the ilk, "Where is the grade on my term project?" before I announce all of the projects are graded and the scores are posted.
 Such emails will not be acknowledged since replies would only serve to slow down the grading process.